aryam643/oralvis/README.md

 	•	Interactive Annotation → Rectangle, circle, arrow, and freehand tools
 	•	Cloud Storage → Secure storage of images and reports using Supabase

-#Prerequisites
+⸻

+📦 Prerequisites

-Before you begin, make sure you have:
+Before you begin, make sure you have installed:
 	•	Node.js v18+
 	•	npm or yarn
 	•	Git
 	•	A Supabase account

+⸻

-#Getting Started (Local Setup)
+⚡ Getting Started (Local Setup)

 1. Clone the Repository